-Plastic Pollution: a Threat to Our Environment
+Plastic Pollution: A Threat to Our Environment

 Plastic pollution in our oceans has many detrimental effects on marine life and ecosystems.
 In addition to the pollution that is inflicted on the ocean, there is a high risk of ingestion of plastic by fish and marine life, as well as plastic having a very slow decay life so remain in the ocean for years to come.
 Furthermore, toxic chemicals leach out of plastic as the decay in the ocean and exposure to this can poison marine life.
 Thousands of seabirds, sea turtles, fish and other marine life are killed each year due to this plastic pollution.
-Furthermore, according to the EPA almost 50% of plastics float for years, smothering habitats and reduce the water clarity reducing the ability for photosynthesis to occur.
+According to the EPA, almost 50% of plastics float for years, smothering habitats and reduce the water clarity reducing the ability for photosynthesis to occur.

-PROTECTOR’s continual development of our gross pollutant trap, the ECOPROTECTOR, has shown our desire to continually improve and protect our environment.
+Protector’s continual development of our gross pollutant trap, Ecoprotector, has shown our desire to continually improve and protect our environment.
 Our full capture, hydrodynamic gross pollutant traps removes all larger debris and plastic greater than 5mm from stormwater flow.
 Our wedgewire screen system redirects the debris flow into our gross pollutant capture system as the water flows down through our vortex tube into the silt chamber.
 The vortex tube promotes hydrodynamic flow which separates out the sediments and debris that have flowed removing them from the water flow.
 The water is then able to flow up out outlet riser and out into the following waterways.